jlevy/og-equity-compensation/README.md

 ## Startups and Growth

-Some of what we discuss is particular to early stage companies.
-A startup is one kind of early stage company.
+If you’re considering working for a startup, what we cover next on how these early-stage companies raise money and grow is helpful in understanding what your equity may be worth.

 [How equity is granted](#how-equity-is-granted) differs between startups and established companies.

-If you are considering working for a startup, what we cover next on how startups raise money and grow is helpful to understand what your equity may be worth.

-If you are only concerned with large and established companies, you may [skip ahead](#equity-compensation-basics).
+If you are only concerned with large and established companies, you can [skip ahead](#equity-compensation-basics).

 ### Startups